MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 ## Create a chatbot for Teams with Microsoft Power Virtual Agents

 [Power Virtual Agents](/power-virtual-agents/fundamentals-what-is-power-virtual-agents) is a chatbot service, built on the Microsoft Power platform and Bot Framework.
 The Power Virtual Agent development process uses a guided, no-code, graphical interface approach to empower every member of your team to easily create and maintain an intelligent virtual agent.
-Once you have completed creating your chatbot in the [Power Virtual Agents portal](https://powervirtualagents.microsoft.com), you can easily [add your chatbot to Microsoft Teams](/power-virtual-agents/publication-add-bot-to-microsoft-teams).
-To get started, *see*, [Power Virtual Agents documentation](https://docs.microsoft.com/power-virtual-agents/).
+Once you have completed creating your chatbot in the [Power Virtual Agents portal](https://powervirtualagents.microsoft.com), you can easily [integrate your Power Virtual Agents chatbot with Teams](how-to/add-power-virtual-agents-bot-to-teams.md).
+To get started creating your Power Virtual Agents chatbot, *see* the [Power Virtual Agents documentation](https://docs.microsoft.com/power-virtual-agents/).

 ## Webhooks and connectors